Clinical Services, Fees & Insurance

 In order to access an online training, please make sure you have downloaded the free zoom app or created a free zoom account here.

 A week prior to the training, you will receive an email with a zoom registration link for the training.
 Once you have completed this registration you will receive the zoom link with the meeting ID and password needed for the day of the training.
-Click here to join a training by copying and pasting your meeting ID number and password.
+Click here to join a training session by copying and pasting your meeting ID number and password.

 If the online training has already started, you might have to wait a few minutes in the virtual waiting room.
 Sometimes the facilitator is in the middle of doing an exercise, and may not be able to let you in until the exercise is over (approx. 5-10 min).